ninjaframework/ninja/ninja-core/src/site/markdown/documentation/basic_concepts/super_dev_mode.md

 In the example above no file ending in "png" will cause a reload.
 You can use Java regular expressions to specify the files.

-### contextPath
+### context

-Allows you to add a context prefix to your application ("/" by default).
+Allows you to add a context prefix to your application ("" by default).
+The old name of this property `contextPath` is still supported, while `context` will supercede it if set.
 If the option is omitted you can provide it by system property:

 <pre class="prettyprint">
 mvn ninja:run -Dninja.context=/your_context_path